ciceroednilson/project-book-nestjs-kong-api-gateway/README.md

 	<li>KONG_LICENSE_DATA: (Enterprise only) If you have a license file and have saved it as an environment variable, this parameter pulls the license from your environment.</li>
 </ol>

-## ⚙️ Open your browser and access the address below to view Kong Admin.
+## ⚙️ Open your browser and access the following address to view the Kong Admin.

 [http://localhost:8002/](http://localhost:8002/)